abpframework/abp/docs/en/KB/Windows-Path-Too-Long-Fix.md

 ## Solution 2

-If you encounter a "DirectoryNotFoundException - Could not find a part of the path" exception while using certain .NET MAUI build tools, it may be necessary to run them in 32-bit mode.
-To resolve this issue, you can try placing the solution in the root directory of your drive, such as `C:\Samples\`.
+You may encounter a "DirectoryNotFoundException - Could not find a part of the path" exception in Windows while using certain .NET MAUI build tools.
+This is related to some 32 bit .NET MAUI build tools.
+To resolve this issue, you can try placing the solution in the root directory of your drive, such as `C:\Projects\`.
 However, please note that this solution is specific to this particular exception and may not be applicable to all cases of the Windows long path issue.

 ## Solution 3

-You can define an alias for a path in Windows by creating a symbolic link using the mklink command in the Command Prompt.
+You can define an alias for a path in Windows by creating a symbolic link using the `mklink` command in the command prompt.
 Here's an example:

 ```
-mklink /D C:\myprojectname D:\my\long\path\to\solution\
+mklink /D C:\MyProject C:\my\long\path\to\solution\
 ```

-> Your **solution (.sln)** file should be in `D:\my\long\path\to\solution\`.
-If you link to an appliction, relative paths won't work.
+> Your **solution (.sln)** file should be in `C:\my\long\path\to\solution\`.
+Keep in mind that, if you have relative paths in your .csproj file, it will not work!

-This command creates a symbolic link named `myprojectname` in the root of the `C:` drive that points to the `D:\my\long\path\to\solution\` directory.
-You can then use `C:\myprojectname` to access the contents of the `D:\my\long\path\to\solution\` directory.
+This command creates a symbolic link named `MyProject` in the root of the `C:` drive that points to the `C:\my\long\path\to\solution\` directory.
+You can then use `C:\MyProject` to access the contents of the `C:\my\long\path\to\solution\` directory.

-> Note that you need to run the Command Prompt as an administrator to create symbolic links.
+> Note that you need to run the command prompt as an administrator to the create symbolic links.

-Then you can try building your app.
+Then you can try building your project with `dotnet build` command.

 ```
-dotnet build C:\myprojectname\MyProjectName.sln
+dotnet build C:\MyProject\MyProjectName.sln
 ```